-Economics (1 credit) POLI 260 Political Economy ECON 360 International Economics

-Comparative/Regional Studies (1 credit) HIST 170 Contemporary Europe HIST 222 England Since 1688

-HIST 243 Modern Middle East HIST 244 Modern China HIST 246 Modern Japan HIST 250 History of Southern Africa HIST 251 History of Central Africa HIST 252 History of East Africa HIST 253 History of West Africa HIST 280 Contemporary Africa HIST 285 Twentieth Century East Asian-American Relations HIST 291 Japan's Pacific War HIST 292 The Two Koreas HIST 293 Korea: The Forgotten War HIST 304 Mao and the Chinese Revolution HIST 306 Crime and Punishment in East Asia HIST 310 The Iraq War HIST 341 The Arab-Israeli Conflict POLI 371 Latin America POLI 372 China and East Asia POLI 373 Palestine, Israel and the Middle East Institutions and Governance (1 credit)

-HIST 334 Comparative Genocides POLI 283 Model United Nations POLI 325 International Law and Organizations POLI 326 International Human Rights POLI 341 The World of Elections

-Foreign Policy (1 credit) POLI 281 U.S. Foreign Policy POLI 282 Foreign Policy Analysis

-Electives (1 credit) One additional course from the above lists or as approved by the department.
+2 International Relations courses from POLI 250 History of the International System POLI 355 Advanced International Relations OR POLI 376 Democracy, Development and Violence • 1 Economics course from: POLI 260 Political Economy ECON 360 International Economics 1 Comparative/Regional Studies course from POLI 272 Politics of Central and Eastern Europe POLI 273 Contemporary Global Issues HIST 170 Contemporary Europe HIST 222 England Since 1688 HIST 243 Modern Middle East HIST 244 Modern China HIST 245 History of Southern Africa HIST 246 Modern Japan HIST 251 History of Central Africa HIST 252 History of East Africa HIST 253 History of West Africa HIST 280 Contemporary Africa HIST 285 Twentieth Century East Asian-American Relations HIST 291 Japan's Pacific War HIST 292 The Two Koreas HIST 293 Korea: The Forgotten War HIST 304 Mao and the Chinese Revolution HIST 306 Crime and Punishment in East Asia HIST 310 The Iraq War HIST 341 The Arab-Israeli Conflict • 1 Institutions and Governance course from: HIST 334 Comparative Genocides POLI 283 Model United Nations POLI 325 International Law and Organizations POLI 326 International Human Rights POLI 341 The World of Elections • 1 Foreign Policy course from: POLI 281 U.S. Foreign Policy POLI 282 Foreign Policy Analysis • 1 additional course from the above lists or as approved by the department.

-POLI 100, 250, 251, and 271 are considered foundational courses and should, ideally, be taken before the 300-level courses.
+POLI 100 and 250 are considered foundational courses and should, ideally, be taken before the 300-level courses.
+POLI 250 History of the International System is a prerequisite for both of the advanced course requirements of the major, POLI 355 Advanced International Relations and POLI 376 Democracy, Development and Violence.
+It is also a prerequisite for POLI 325 International Law & Organizations.
 MATH 215 Statistical Analysis should be taken before POLI 400 Research Methods.
-We recommend that Research Methods be taken in the spring of the junior year.
-Students planning to study abroad during the junior year should take MATH 215 and POLI 400 in their sophomore year.
+We recommend that Research Methods be taken in the fall or spring of the junior year and certainly before senior year.
+Students planning to study abroad for their entire junior year should take MATH 215 and POLI 400 in their sophomore year.
+Students who intend to apply for Odyssey funding for summer research are encouraged to take Research Methods in the fall to meet Odyssey deadlines.